ArdanaLabs/hello-cardano-template/docs/hello-discovery.md

 ### Close a vault

-Closing a vault only needs to enforce that the NFT is burned.
+When closing a vault the NFT must be burned.